mariamingallonMM/AI-ML-W6-classifier/README.md

 - X_train.csv: A comma separated file containing the covariates.
 Each row corresponds to a single vector  xi.
 - y_train.csv: A file containing the classes.
 Each row has a single number and the i-th row of this file combined with the i-th row of "X_train.csv" constitutes the labeled pair  (yi,xi) .
 There are 10 classes having index values 0,1,2,...,9.
 - X_test.csv: This file follows exactly the same format as "X_train.csv".

 No class file is given for the testing data.
+This assignment uses supervised learning, the main idea being to be able to generalize to samples that we haven't seen before.

 ## Expected Outputs from the program